danbeam/oo-css/README.md

 ### Using PHP on the command line

-And lastly, for those CLI junkies like myself, you can run it from the command-line!
-This assumes you are passing this script filename arguments will be transformed.
-This means you can easily integrate this into automated builds (along with minification or static gzipping or whatever strikes you fancy) and even possibly combo (as you put them in the correct order, and by default you'll get a big ball of stuff).
-This could be easily combined with the YUI Compressor by Julien Lecomte to deliver the fastest possible websites for you users, :).
+And lastly, for those CLI junkies like myself, you can run OO_CSS_Parser from the command-line!
+This assumes you are passing this script filename arguments to be transformed.
+This means you can easily integrate this into automated builds (along with minification or static gzipping or whatever strikes your fancy) as well as combine your CSS files together (if you put them in the correct order you'll get a big ball of CSS back).
+This could (and should) be combined with the YUI Compressor by Julien Lecomte to deliver the fastest possible websites for your users, :).

 Here's how you'd use it: